zhangsu/seal/README.md

 end of the wood had already been scorched by the time Cai Yong got it, hence the name "Scorched end".

-SEAL was named so with the hope that it will be more useful than it seems and will be discovered by the right people who need the right tool.
+Seal was named so with the hope that it will be more useful than it seems and will be discovered by the right people who need the right tool.

 [1] http://en.wikipedia.org/wiki/Guqin